ehn-dcc-development/hcert-kotlin/README.md

 The schemata for data classes is imported from <https://github.com/ehn-digital-green-development/ehn-dgc-schema>, Version 1.2.1, from 2021-05-27.

+The test resources are imported as a git submodule from <https://github.com/eu-digital-green-certificates/dgc-testdata/> into `src/test/resources/dgc-testdata`.
+Please clone this repository with `git clone --recursive` or run `git submodule init && git submodule update` afterwards.

 ## Usage

 `ehn.techiop.hcert.kotlin.chain.Chain` is the main class for encoding and decoding HCERT data.
 For encoding, pass an instance of a `Eudcc` (class generated from the JSON schema) and get a `ChainResult`.
 That object will contain all revelant intermediate results as well as the final result (`step5Prefixed`).
 This final result can be passed to a `DefaultTwoDimCodeService` that will encode it as a 2D QR Code.